 Measures of preservation, safeguarding, reconstruction and redevelopment are required to enable effective risk control at former mining sites.
 The development of future use opens sustainable prospects for the regions concerned.

-These are the challenges that students of Geo-Engineering and Post-Mining will learn to tackle.
-In this Master programme – which is the only one of its kind in Germany – we will qualify engineers to plan measures and manage the complex challenges caused by the closure of mines and the resulting after-closure procedures.
+These are the challenges that students of Geo-Engineering and Post-Mining learn to tackle.
+In this Master programme – which is the only one of its kind in Germany – we qualify engineers to plan measures and manage the complex challenges caused by the closure of mines and the resulting after-closure procedures.
 The programme combines scientific and engineering qualifications at the intersection of mine surveying, land surveying and geo-engineering.

 This Master programme is supported by the foundation RAG-Stiftung which sponsors a foundation professorship.

 THGA is a state-accredited university and does not charge tuition fees.
 The only contribution due is a small fee for the use of university facilities and public transport in NRW.

 Master of Engineering (M.Eng.)